-- Negative result.
-A test is considered negative if DNA markers common to colon cancer or precancerous polyps and signs of blood are not found in the stool.
+Negative result.
+A test is considered negative if abnormal DNA changes common to colon cancer or precancerous polyps and signs of blood aren't found in the stool.
 Your doctor may recommend you repeat the test in three years.

 Positive result.
-A test is considered positive if DNA markers common to colon cancer or precancerous polyps or signs of blood are found in the stool sample.
-Additional evaluation, such as a colonoscopy to examine the colon, may be recommended to determine the cause.
+A test is considered positive if abnormal DNA changes common to colon cancer or precancerous polyps or signs of blood are found in the stool sample.

 Your doctor may recommend additional testing — typically a colonoscopy to examine the inside of the colon to determine if cancer or polyps are present.